twitter/communitynotes/content/examples.md

 ## Unhelpful attributes

-Helpful Birdwatch notes steer clear of all of these unhelpful attributes:
+Helpful notes steer clear of all of these unhelpful attributes:

 <div class="noteAttributeList unhelpful">